Rexulti Review: Effective for Schizophrenia and Depression?

 Conclusion

-Rexulti does cause weight gain based on medical research, so it may not be the best option for patients who are overweight or obese.
+Rexulti causes weight gain according to clinical studies, so it may not be the best option for patients who are overweight or obese.

 The cost of Rexulti varies significantly depending on health insurance coverage, so we recommend that patients speak with both their insurer and doctor to confirm the cost of the drug.